-PACKED COLUMNS are constructed from glass, stainless steel, copper, or aluminum, and are typically 2-6 m in length with internal diameters of 2-4 mm.
+PACKED COLUMNS are constructed from glass, stainless steel, copper, or aluminum, and typically are 2-6 m in length with internal diameters of 2-4 mm.
 The column is filled with a particulate solid support, with particle diameters ranging from 37-44 μ m to 250-354 μ m.
 Figure 12.23 shows a typical example of a packed column.

 The most widely used particulate support is diatomaceous earth, which is composed of the silica skeletons of diatoms.
-These particles are very porous, with surface areas ranging from $0.5-7.5 \text{ m}^2/\text{g}$, providing ample contact between the mobile phase and the stationary phase.
-When hydrolyzed, the surface of a diatomaceous earth contains silanol groups (-SiOH), which serve as active sites for absorbing solute molecules in GAS-SOLID CHROMA-TOGRAPHY (GSC).
+These particles are very porous, with surface areas ranging from 0.5-7.5 m2/g, which provides ample contact between the mobile phase and the stationary phase.
+When hydrolyzed, the surface of a diatomaceous earth contains silanol groups (-SiOH), that serve as active sites for absorbing solute molecules in GAS-SOLID CHRO-MATOGRAPHY (GSC).